Hilaria Supa

 Hilaria Supa Huamán (born 28 December 1957) is a Peruvian politician, human rights activist, and an active member of several Indigenous women's organizations in Peru and around the world.
-She was a Congresswoman representing Cusco from 2006-2011, as a member of Ollanta Humala's Partido Nacionalista Peruano party.
+She was a Congresswoman representing Cusco from 2006 to 2011, as a member of Ollanta Humala's Partido Nacionalista Peruano party.

 Early life

 Hilaria Supa was raised by her grandparents on her mother Helena Huamán's side, who were peasants in a hacienda, or a big farm owned by rich families.

 During her childhood she saw the hacendado (farm owner) mistreat her grandfather and rape the local women, which had a crucial impact on her life.
 Her grandfather, who fought for farmers' rights, was murdered in 1965.

 When she was only six years old, she had to travel to Arequipa, where she was forced to work as a maid.
 When she asked her relatives to get her back to Cusco, she found out that her grandmother had also died.

 Afterward Hilaria Supa worked as a house maid in Cusco, Arequipa, and Lima.
 She was raped at 14 when she was working for rich families in Lima.
 Her partner and father of her children died in an accident when she was 22.
 As a result of physical abuse and forced labor as a child, she suffers from generalized body arthritis.
 She has written a book about her life titled Threads of My Life, available in Spanish, English and German, and soon in Quechua.
 She writes about how she became stronger by facing these adversities.